openSUSE/news-o-o/_posts/2011-02-12-opensuse-weekly-news-162-is-out.markdown

 [Florian Reuter: FOSDEM](http://florianreuter.blogspot.com/2011/02/just-came-back-from-fosdem.html)

 Just came back from FOSDEM.
-Felt really good to meet the usual suspects again.
+Felt really good to meet the â€œusual suspectsâ€ again.
 Thanks
         for the great weekend!

 I also had a chance to talk with Jos about ODF Web and ODF Collaboration.
 Jos gave a great